josmac69/technical_challenge_l/4_data_architecture/README.md

 * `created_at`: timestamp when account was created
 * `updated_at`: timestamp when account was updated

+Payment details are stored in the third party system and are referenced by key.
+This is to avoid storing sensitive data in our system.
+Details are not discussed in this document.
+Since I presume this part would require security and privacy audit which is out of scope of this document.

 ##### User account audit transactions:
 History of changes on user account.
 For analytical purposes.
 Data are only appended to the table, no updates or deletes are allowed.
+So no locking is required.
 Table will be indexed by user_id, timestamp and event_type.
 Table will most likely be partitioned by date (timestamp rounded to full date).